khaller93/kgrec-train/README.md

 # KG-based recommendation

-This application should allow to play around with KG-based recommendation.
-It aims to provide a command line interface to train models, analyse the results and recommend items based on a user-item KG.
+This application aims to enable experiments with KG-based recommendation.
+It provides a command line interface to train models, analyse the results and recommend items based on a user-item KG.

 ## Installation